Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/reports/_index.md

 ## How to run the script

-**Important: The Reports Generator script must be run from a Windows Machine with Excel installed.**
+**Important: The Reports Generator script must be run from a Windows Machine with Excel, Word, and PowerPoint installed.**

 ### Local Machine - Reports Generator